Ivo-Balbaert/The_Way_to_Jai/book/23_Polymorphic arrays_and_structs.md

 The struct is defined in line (1).
 In line (2) we use #bake_arguments to bake in one of the dimensions.
 In line (3) the other dimension is passed when declaring a struct twod.
 Line (4) shows the initial struct.
 Line (5) shows that we can access the passed parameters on the struct variable's name.
 The polymorph arguments M and N have to be compile-time constants.
+They can have default values: `TwoD :: struct (M: int = 3, N: int = 3)`

 ## 23.4 Restricting the type of polymorphic proc arguments
 In the following struct definition (see line (1)):